1. Key Characteristics

 These terriers are intelligent, active, agile, focused and brave, especially when they’re working.
 They are playful and docile companions for families with children.

 Glen of Imaals are sensitive to tone of voice and will not respond well to harsh discipline.
-Consistent training is needed to prevent negative behavior.
+Consistent training should prevent negative behavior.

 Because of this breed’s strong hunting instincts, don’t leave them unsupervised around smaller animals.
 They do well with other dogs and can live with cats — only if the felines establish dominance over the dog.